weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 ### Advanced: Direct instantiation with custom parameters

 You can also instantiate a client (`WeaviateClient`) object directly, through which you can pass on custom parameters.

+For example, you can instantiate a client like this:

 <FilteredTextBlock
   text={PythonCode}